Defending What’s Yours During Divorce Negotiations

 In California, spouses are required to equally divide the assets and debt they accumulated over the course of their marriage.
 These assets, property and financial obligations are known as “community property.”

-Possessions, property and debt each spouse owned before the marriage is considered separate property and is exempt from the property agreement.
-Gifts given to one spouse and inheritances are also excluded.
+Assets and debt each spouse owned before the marriage is considered separate property and is exempt from division during divorce absent certain circumstances.

 Not all property division issues fit neatly into these categories.
 It can be difficult to determine what constitutes community property and separate property if you are not well-versed in California’s divorce laws.
 This is why it’s critical to speak with an experienced attorney before you agree to terms.
 We will give you an honest assessment of your case before you begin negotiations or ask the court to intervene.